How to Use CSS Minifier Tool

 - What is CSS Minification?

-- Why Would You Want To Use A CSS Minifier?
+- Why Do you Use A CSS Minifier?

 - What Makes ConverterUp’s CSS Minifier Tool Special?